From Teodor Reljić

 Ho avuto così la fortuna di ascoltare le mie parole prendere forma e lingue diverse, e di seguire la rifinitura delle traduzioni.
 Il maltese, lo spagnolo, l’inglese, l’islandese sommati all’italiano e al dialetto calabrese degli originali, hanno realizzato una polifonia che ho potuto condividere sul palco con gli stessi compagni di viaggio a cui ho avuto l’onore di prestare la mia voce e la mia lingua.

-Ma soprattutto torno a casa con i tanti fotogrammi di umanità scambiata con persone straordinarie, la voglia di rubarsi a vicenda poesia, sguardi, visioni, impegno civile, la straordianaria cura del team di Injziamed.
+Ma soprattutto torno a casa con i tanti fotogrammi di umanità scambiata con persone straordinarie, la voglia di rubarsi a vicenda poesia, sguardi, visioni, impegno civile, la straordinaria cura del team di Inizjamed.

 E con una diversa consapevolezza.